sfyip/STM32F103_MSD_BOOTLOADER/README.md

 4. Drag and drop STM32F103_FlashPC13LED_FAST.hex to the removable disk.
 5. Since the intel hex file contains EOF record type, the bootloader will be self-reset.
 6. The bootloader jumps to Appcode.
 LED (PC13) blinks.

+#### Added AES256-CTR Encryption:
+For more detail, please see the hex-crypt folder.